Ukraine fetes Russian pullback from strategic Snake Island outpost | Headlines

 "This will not unblock the export of grain.
 Russia retains shooting control over this area of the waters.
 One option is that the United Nations forms a humanitarian convoy, then maybe there would be a chance to get these ships out with grain from our ports for export," Zhdanov said.
 He said that Western supplies of arms including Harpoon anti-ship weapons meant that Russian warships had not come in to support their forces on the island.

 The announcement of the Russian pullback was cheered by residents of Kyiv where the catchphrase "Russian warship, go fuck yourself" is sold on everything from postage stamps to T-shirts and office mugs.
 "We will never give up...
-Never ever," said Karolina Gulshani, a 26-year-old resident in Kyiv.
+Never ever," said 26-year-old Karolina Gulshani.
 "The people on the Snake Island they knew this was like a fight they cannot win but they were still, like 'fuck you'."

 (Additional reporting by Alexander Winning, Mark Trevelyan and Liz Piper; Writing by Tom Balmforth Editing by Nick Macfie, Frank Jack Daniel and Andrew Heavens)